Noah-Huppert/linux-install/INSTRUCTIONS.md

 	  ```
 	  # sv restart dhcpcd
 	  ```
-	- After making the above changes it can take up to a minute connect to the internet.
+	- After making the above changes it can take up to a minute to connect to the internet.
 	  If you are still having trouble try running:
 	  ```